How to Make Less but Sell More at your Next Craft Show

 For example:

 If you’ve been making your products long enough or have prior training, you may be considered an expert at what you do.
-There are no doubt, other people who would love to learn how to make what you make and be willing to pay for your teachings.
+There are likely people who would love to learn how to make what you make and be willing to pay for your teachings.

 If you price the class based on how much it costs to provide materials and your time to teach one student, any additional students you sign up for the class is money made instead of earned, minus the cost of materials for each student.